kaioneuhauss/terraform-harvester-aws/README.md

 This project contains Terraform configurations to deploy:

-- Rancher Manager on AWS and Downstream clusters
+- Rancher Manager on AWS and Harvester
 - Downstream Kubernetes clusters on AWS and Harvester environments

 The project structure is split into two main folders: